TosbackCgusBridge-Bot/CGUs-versions/Indeed/Privacy Policy.md

 *   Indeed Brasil Pesquisa de Empregos ltda., Av.
 Chedid Jafet, 222 – bloco D, 5o andar, Vila Olimpia – São Paulo /SP CEP 04551-065, Brasil, solely with respect Employer (as defined below)’s use of the Indeed Ads Program, and Indeed Resume Program, if any, if and when you are in Brazil (“Indeed Brazil”), and/or
 *   Indeed, Inc., 6433 Champion Grandview Way, Building 1, Austin, TX, 78750, USA, if and when you are in the United States (“Indeed, Inc.”), and/or
 *   Indeed India Operations (Pte.)
 Ltd., 308 3rd Floor, Ashoka Capitol, Road No. 2, Banjara Hills, Hyderabad – 500034, Telangana, India, solely with respect to Employer’s use of the Indeed Ads Program and Indeed Resume Program, if any, if and when you are in India (“Indeed India”), and/or
 *   Indeed Singapore Operations (Pte.)
-Ltd., Level 20, 16 Collyer Quay, Singapore 049318, solely with respect to Employer’s use of the Indeed Ads Program and Indeed Resume Program, if any, if and when you are in the Asia-Pacific Region\* (unless you have an insertion order issued by another Indeed entity, in which case you will contract with Indeed Ireland) (“Indeed Singapore”), and/or
+Ltd., 50 Collyer Quay #05-05, OUE Bayfront, Singapore 049321, solely with respect to Employer’s use of the Indeed Ads Program and Indeed Resume Program, if any, if and when you are in the Asia-Pacific Region\* (unless you have an insertion order issued by another Indeed entity, in which case you will contract with Indeed Ireland) (“Indeed Singapore”), and/or
 *   Indeed Ireland Operations Limited, 124 St. Stephen’s Green, Dublin 2, Ireland, in all other respects (“Indeed Ireland”).

 Any references to “Indeed” or “we” in this Agreement shall mean the applicable entity as set forth above.